 But realistically, if you really care about your dog or cat or ferret, then finding a way to get a rectal temperature reading is going to be the best way to care for them.

-#1.
-The Intu-MedPet digital rectal thermometer is ideal for dogs, cats, and anything else with an anus.
+The Intu-MedPet digital rectal thermometer is ideal for dogs, cats and others

 This rectal thermometer created by Intu-MedPet is one of the best selling pet thermometers on the market.
 From its design, to interface, to quick results, this has proven to be one of the best rectal thermometers for dogs, cats, cows, and anything else that has an anus.